Azure-Samples/active-directory-xamarin-native-v2/MAUI/MauiAppWithBroker/README.md

 1. Open the `Platforms\Android\MainActivity.cs` file.
 1. Find the key `msauth://com.companyname.mauiappwithbroker/ZibsxQEZJWrFF+/959iv+aoQdpU=` and replace the existing value with the Android redirect URI for your application.
 You can read more about Android redirect URI formats [here](https://learn.microsoft.com/azure/active-directory/develop/redirect-uris-ios).

-1. Open the `MSALClient\AppConstants.cs` file.
-1. Find the key `[REPLACE THIS WITH THE CLIENT ID OF YOUR APP]` and replace the existing value with the application ID (clientId) of `active-directory-maui-with-broker-v2` app copied from the Azure portal.

-1. Open the `MSALClient\AppConstants.cs` file.
+1. Open the `appsettings.json` file.
-1. Find the key `[REPLACE THIS WITH YOUR TENANT ID]` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `TenantId` and replace the existing value with your Azure AD tenant/directory ID.

-1. Open the `Platforms\Windows\App.xaml.cs` file.
-1. Find the key `[REPLACE THIS WITH THE CLIENT ID OF YOUR APP]` and replace the existing value with the application ID (clientId) of `active-directory-maui-with-broker-v2` app copied from the Azure portal.
+1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `active-directory-maui-with-broker-v2` app copied from the Azure portal.

 ### Step 4: Running the sample

 Choose the platform you want to work on by setting the startup project in the Solution Explorer.
 Make sure that your platform of choice is marked for build and deploy in the Configuration Manager.
 Clean the solution, rebuild the solution, and run it:

+### Explore the sample

-- Click the sign-in button at the bottom of the application screen.
+1. Click the sign-in button at the bottom of the application screen.
-- You will be redirected to a broker to sign in to your application.
+1. You will be redirected to a broker to sign in to your application.
 After successful authentication you will be redirected to main page of the application.
-- Close the application and reopen it.
+1. Close the application and reopen it.
 You will see that the app retains access to the API and retrieves the user info right away, without the need to sign in again.
-- Sign out by clicking the sign out button.
+1. Sign out by clicking the sign out button.

+> :information_source: Did the sample not work for you as expected?
+Then please reach out to us using the [GitHub Issues](../../../../issues) page.

+## We'd love your feedback!

+Were we successful in addressing your learning objective?
+Consider taking a moment to [share your experience with us](Enter_Survey_Form_Link).

+## Troubleshooting

+### Some projects don't load in Visual Studio

+This might be because you have not installed all the required components from Visual Studio.
+You need to add the **.NET Mutli-platform App UI development** [workload](https://learn.microsoft.com/en-us/visualstudio/install/modify-visual-studio?view=vs-2022), in the Visual Studio Installer.

+### The project you want is not built

+you need to right click on the visual studio solution, choose **Configuration Properties** > **Configuration** and make sure that you check the projects and configuration you want to build (and deploy)

-#### Using the Windows Web Account Manager
+#### Using the Windows Web Account Manager (WAM)

 This application is be able to authenticate users with the **Windows Web Account Manager** on machines using Windows 10 and above and does so by default.
-More information can be found [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/scenario-desktop-acquire-token-wam)
+More information can be found [here](https://learn.microsoft.com/azure/active-directory/develop/scenario-desktop-acquire-token-wam)

 #### Using the Microsoft Authenticator app on iOS

 This application is be able to authenticate users with the **Microsoft Authenticator** for **iOS** which can be downloaded from the [App Store](https://apps.apple.com/ca/app/microsoft-authenticator/id983156458).
 When the user clicks sign in button they will be redirected to the **Microsoft Authenticator** application to provide their credentials.
-After this is succesful they will be redirected to the main application.
+After this is successful they will be redirected to the main application.

 #### Using the Microsoft Authenticator app on Android

 This application is be able to authenticate users with the **Microsoft Authenticator** for **Android** which can be downloaded from the [Google Play Store](https://play.google.com/store/apps/details?id=com.azure.authenticator&gl=US).
 When the user clicks sign in button they will be redirected to the **Microsoft Authenticator** application to provide their credentials.
-After this is succesful they will be redirected to the main application.
+After this is successful they will be redirected to the main application.

 ## About the code